 The School's bursary scheme allowed Oyin to undertake a two-week work placement at a law practice in Oxford and gain essential practical skills.

 A variety of work experience placements enabled Arunjot to perfect his legal research skills and decide upon his future career.

-Working with different clients and legal professionals exposed Charlotte to the realities of working within the British justice system.
+Working with different clients and legal professionals exposed Charley to the realities of working within the British justice system.

 Following the completion of his undergraduate degree, William decided to stay at Reading and study for an MRes in Law & Society.